toliva/ConnectivityContent/apis/02-Product Management/04-Expedia-QuickConnect-Products-Availability-and-Rates-Retrieval-API/01-quick-start.md

 # Quick Start

-The EQC Product, Availability and Rates API (PARR) was designed for any EQC partner that needs to connect to Expedia to read/retrieve the current product configuration (rooms and rates defined), as well as the current rates and availability loaded in the system.
+The Product, Availability and Rates API (PARR) was designed for any partner that needs to connect to Expedia to read/retrieve the current product configuration (rooms and rates defined), as well as the current rates and availability loaded in the system.
+PLEASE NOTE: for retrieving product information, Expedia STRONGLY encourages partners to use the Product API.

 ----
 ## Authentication

 To perform authentication, Expedia QuickConnect tries to extract the username and password information that should be included in XML messages for AR.
-An element called “Authentication” is found under the root element of any type of request, and contains an attribute for username, and an attribute for password.
+An element called "Authentication" is found under the root element of any type of request, and contains an attribute for username, and an attribute for password.

 ```xml
 <Authentication username="EQCtest12933870" password="kh92nd29"/>